Joshua Ryne Goldberg: Unmasking and criminal proceedings

 Goldberg was arrested by the FBI after being identified as Australi Witness on September 9, 2015.
 After a raid on his home by the FBI, Goldberg allegedly admitted to agents that he had distributed the information about making the bomb in Kansas City.
 Goldberg appeared in court on September 15, where he was ordered to undergo a 30-day mental health evaluation to determine his fitness to stand trial.

 After his arrest, it emerged that Goldberg had previously been diagnosed with schizophrenia and anxiety disorder.
 On December 14, 2015, after an examination by prison psychologist Lisa Feldman at Federal Detention Center, Miami, US Magistrate Judge James Klindt ruled Goldberg mentally incompetent to stand trial and Goldberg was ordered to undergo psychiatric treatment for four months at the Federal Medical Center, Butner.
 Goldberg again appeared before Klindt on June 15, 2016, and was described by prison psychiatrists as "improving", and that there was a "good chance" of him being returned to competency to stand trial.
 Another status update was scheduled by Klindt for October 15, 2016.
 Goldberg's lawyer, Paul Shorstein, later said that Goldberg had Asperger's Syndrome and had been diagnosed with clinical depression.
 Goldberg's defense subsequently claimed that Goldberg had autism, wanted to be a journalist, and had made "impressive" journalistic progress in his trolling activities.
+Goldberg has claimed that he was the target of abuse by prison staff because of his autism.

 On December 20, 2017, Goldberg pleaded guilty to attempted malicious damage and destruction by an explosive of a building, in the United States District Court for the Middle District of Florida.
-According to the plea agreement, Goldberg also claimed to have been planning a terrorist attack in Melbourne, Australia.
+The plea agreement also claimed that Goldberg had been planning a terrorist attack in Melbourne, Australia.

 On June 25, 2018, Goldberg was sentenced to ten years at the Federal Correctional Complex, Butner in Butner, North Carolina, followed by lifetime supervised release.

+Goldberg was released from prison on April 1, 2024.